Skip to main content

 About Saanane Island

 Saanane Island National Park is Tanzania's smallest national park, located on Saanane Island in Lake Victoria at Mwanza, Tanzania's second-largest city, in the Mwanza Region.
-The park covers just 2.18 square kilometres and was upgraded from a game sanctuary to national park status in 2013.
-The island is connected to the city by a short boat ride and functions partly as an urban park where Mwanza residents visit for recreation and wildlife viewing.
-Despite its tiny size and urban proximity, the park contains impressive wildlife within its compact area.
+[1] The park covers approximately 2.18 square kilometres and was upgraded from the Saa Nane Island Game Sanctuary to national park status in July 2013.
+[2] The island is connected to the city by a short boat ride and functions partly as an urban park where Mwanza residents visit for recreation and wildlife viewing.
+Despite its tiny size and urban proximity, the park contains wildlife within its compact area.
 The island's rocky granite outcrops, lake shore, and remnant forest create multiple habitat types supporting a surprising diversity of species.
+The island is named after Mzee Saanane Chavandi, a local farmer and fisherman.

 Wildlife Ecosystems

-Saanane Island hosts wildlife that has been managed as a sanctuary for decades.
-Giraffe — introduced — are the most prominent and photogenic residents, browsing the island's trees against the backdrop of the lake.
-Topi, impala, warthog, and various small antelope species inhabit the island's grasslands.
-Nile crocodiles bask on the rocky lake shore.
-Monitor lizards (Nile monitor) are abundant.
+Saanane Island hosts wildlife managed as a sanctuary for decades.
+Documented species include impala, vervet monkey, wild cat, rock hyrax, zebra, and De Brazza's monkeys — the latter making Saanane the only national park in Tanzania where this species is found.
+[1] Nile crocodiles bask on the rocky lake shore.
+Monitor lizards (Nile monitor), agama lizards, and pythons are common reptiles.
 Hippos inhabit the shallow waters surrounding the island.
-The island's trees and lake shore support a rich bird community including African fish eagle, malachite and giant kingfisher, grey-headed gulls, and various waterbirds.
-The surrounding Lake Victoria waters have abundant cichlid fish and support fishing communities.
+The island's trees and lake shore support over 40 recorded bird species including African fish eagle, malachite and giant kingfisher, and various waterbirds.
+[1]

 Flora Ecosystems

 The island's vegetation includes open grassland, rocky Ficus-dominated woodland on the granite outcrops, and sparse lake-shore vegetation.
-The distinctive Mwanza granite boulders (locally called 'kopjes' or simply described as dramatic rock formations) emerge from the island's terrain, draped in Ficus species and providing perches for birds of prey.
+The distinctive Mwanza granite boulders (kopjes) emerge from the island's terrain, draped in Ficus species and providing perches for birds of prey.
 Acacia trees occur on the grassland zones.
 Lake shore vegetation includes papyrus fringing the shallower bays.
 The island's small size limits habitat diversity, but the combination of granite outcrops, grassland, and lake shore creates a reasonable range of microhabitats.
 Water hyacinth periodically colonizes sections of the lake around the island.

 Geology